Easy, kid-approved ideas from Megan Roosevelt, also known as Healthy Grocery Girl, a Registered Dietitian Nutritionist, recipe producer, and mom of 2!

 I eat homemade soup every single day, which has led to my kids falling in love with soup too!
 This Kale and White Bean soup is a staple for us, so comforting and a great way to add a variety of veggies and flavor!

-Megan Roosevelt is a Registered Dietitian Nutritionist, recipe video host, and producer, Mom of 2 (under the age of 3!) who runs a business with my husband called Healthy Grocery Girl.
+Megan Roosevelt is a Registered Dietitian Nutritionist, recipe video host, producer, and mom of 2—who runs a business with her husband called Healthy Grocery Girl.
 Her passion is sharing simple ways to help nourish the whole family via her blog, YouTube channel, social and video projects.